 How To Get The Best Mortgage Advice

-In short, talk with a professional mortgage advisor.
-Which one?
-We recommend speaking with someone who is capable of offering direct-only mortgages (direct from the lender) at a lower cost than a broker can offer.
+In short, talk with a professional mortgage advisor like the ones at Millennium Mortgages Ltd. Remember to speak with someone who is capable of offering direct-only mortgages (direct from the lender) at a lower cost than a broker can offer.
 The advisor should be licensed by the Financial Conduct Authority, as well as the CeMap-qualified.